MichaelCurrin/hugo-netlify-sample/README.md

 # Hugo Sample with CMS
 > Skeleton Hugo static site based on the Netlify CMS quickstart sample

-This is a skeleton/sample project for building a static site with Hugo.
-It contains both the repo's content and a CMS to make changes to content through a user-friendly frontend.
+This is a skeleton/sample project for building a static site with [Hugo](https://gohugo.io).
+It contains both the repo's content and a CMS built on Netlify to make changes to content through a user-friendly frontend.

 ## Notes